shindycham/FunGen-AI-Powered-Funscript-Generator/README.md

 6. `_comparefunscripts.png`: Comparison visualization between the generated Funscript and the reference Funscript (if provided).
 7. `_adjusted.funscript`: Funscript file with adjusted amplitude.
 8. `_debug_logs.json`: Contains all the raw metrics collected and can be used to debug your video when processing is completed.

-In config.py you can set COPY_FUNSCRIPT_TO_MOVIE_LOCATION to True to copy the generated script to the same directory as your video.
-If a funscript already exists it will be renamed to {funscriptName}_{date}.funscript.bak

 ---